m0ru/bak/04_solution.md

-As you can see, there's quite a bit boiler-plate required by angular.
+As you can see, there is quite a bit boiler-plate required by angular.
-All that's required by (ng-)redux is the listener to the state set up by `connect2Redux`.
+All that is required by (ng-)redux is the listener to the state set up by `connect2Redux`.

-Among the boiler-plate there's a few details I'd like to point out, that make working with Angular 1.X a lot less painful.
+Among the boiler-plate there is a few details I'd like to point out, that make working with Angular 1.X a lot less painful.
 I'll go through it top-to-bottom.